 San Francisco is a large American city with depressingly few kosher options.
 In the downtown area, there is only one (small) kosher restaurant, Sabra Grill, which doesn’t even deliver.
 Advice I received from the locals was to avoid unless there were no other options (which is often the case in SF).
 Their shwarma in pita was decent but nothing special.
 I did enjoy their fries.
 The restaurant is up a steep flight of stairs and is not friendly to those in wheelchairs or with baby carriages.
 Sabra is certified kosher by the Vaad HaKashrus of Northern California.

 West of downtown, in the residential area, is Shangri La, a kosher vegan Chinese restaurant which is both tasty and affordable.
 I definitely recommend making the schlep there for a meal.
 Shangri-La is under the supervision of Orthodox Rabbinical Council of San Francisco.

-In terms of restaurants, those are the only two options within the city limits.
+In terms of restaurants, those are the only three options within the city limits.